gpustack/gpustack/docs/overview.md

 # GPUStack

-GPUStack aims to get you started with running LLMs and performing inference in a simple yet scalable manner.

-- Supports a wide variety of hardware.
-- Scales with your GPU inventory.
+GPUStack is an open-source GPU cluster manager designed to run large language models(LLMs) efficiently.

+### Key Features:

+- **Supports a Wide Variety of Hardware:** Run with any brand of GPUs in Apple MacBooks, Windows PCs, and Linux servers.
+- **Scales with Your GPU Inventory:** Easily add more GPUs or nodes to scale up your operations.
-- A lightweight Python package with minimal dependencies and operational overhead.
+- **Lightweight Python Package:** Minimal dependencies and operational overhead.
-- OpenAI-compatible APIs.
+- **OpenAI-compatible APIs:** Serve APIs that are compatible with OpenAI standards.
-- User and API key management.
+- **User and API key management:** Simplified management of users and API keys to enhance security.
-- GPU metrics monitoring.
+- **GPU metrics monitoring:** Monitor GPU performance and utilization in real-time.
-- Token usage and rate metrics.
+- **Token usage and rate metrics:** Track token usage and manage rate limits effectively.

 ## Supported Platforms